right-rudder/high-tide/src/content/blog/high-tide-aviation-expands-flight-training-operations-to-wallace-nc.md

     "Flight lessons",
     "Cessna 172 training",
     "North Carolina aviation",
-    "Wallace-Penderton Airport",
+    "Wallace-Pender Airport",
     "KACZ",
   ]
 ---

-**Flight Training Now Available at Wallace-Penderton Airport (KACZ)**
+**Flight Training Now Available at Wallace-Pender Airport (KACZ)**

-High Tide Aviation is excited to announce the expansion of its flight training operations with a new location at [**Wallace-Penderton Airport (KACZ)**](https://hightideaviation.com/locations/wallace-nc/) in Wallace, North Carolina.
+High Tide Aviation is excited to announce the expansion of its flight training operations with a new location at [**Wallace-Pender Airport (KACZ)**](https://hightideaviation.com/locations/wallace-nc/) in Wallace, North Carolina.
 This new location was opened to meet the increasing demand for professional flight training, especially from military personnel and civilian pilots in the surrounding communities.

 ### Why High Tide Aviation Expanded to Wallace
 High Tide Aviation’s move into Wallace is part of our strategy to bring high-quality flight training to underserved areas.
 The Wallace location will serve aspiring pilots from **Burgaw, Jacksonville, Wilmington, Clinton**, and other nearby municipalities that have historically lacked access to professional aviation training.
 Now, residents of these towns no longer need to travel long distances for flight instruction.